American Airlines Group Inc. (AAL) Beta Value: Understanding the Market Risk

 AAL) stock’s latest price update

-American Airlines Group Inc. (NASDAQ: AAL)’s stock price has increased by 1.49 compared to its previous closing price of 16.12.
-However, the company has experienced a 5.14% gain in its stock price over the last five trading sessions.
+American Airlines Group Inc. (NASDAQ: AAL)’s stock price has increased by 1.41 compared to its previous closing price of 16.36.
+Despite this, the company has experienced a 3.49% gain in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 02/15/23 that American Airlines Pilots to Appear for Interviews

 AAL’s Market Performance

-American Airlines Group Inc. (AAL) has seen a 5.14% rise in stock performance for the week, with a -1.98% decline in the past month and a 13.37% surge in the past quarter.
-The volatility ratio for the week is 2.45%, and the volatility levels for the past 30 days are at 2.70% for AAL.
-The simple moving average for the last 20 days is 0.01% for AAL stock, with a simple moving average of 13.20% for the last 200 days.
+AAL’s stock has risen by 3.49% in the past week, with a monthly drop of -1.95% and a quarterly rise of 17.58%.
+The volatility ratio for the week is 2.65% while the volatility levels for the last 30 days are 2.73% for American Airlines Group Inc. The simple moving average for the last 20 days is 2.09% for AAL stock, with a simple moving average of 14.89% for the last 200 days.

 Analysts’ Opinion of AAL